 1 perfected as against a purchaser of the goods for value, if the applicable requirements for 2 perfection under Section 9-311(b) or 9-313, dealing with perfection by compliance with other law 3 or by possession, are not satisfied before the earlier of: 4 (1) the time the security interest would have become unperfected under the law of 5 the other jurisdiction had the goods not become covered by a certificate of title from this [Tribe] 6 [Nation]; or 7 (2) the expiration of four months after the goods had become so covered.
 8 (d) [When debtor subject to jurisdiction of this [Tribe] [Nation] for purposes of this 9 section.]
-For purposes of this section only, a debtor becomes subject to the jurisdiction of this 10 [Tribe] [Nation] if: 11 (1) the debtor is an individual whose principal residence comes to be within this 12 jurisdiction or who becomes a member of this [Tribe] [Nation]; 13 (2) the debtor is an organization, other than a registered organization, and its sole 14 place of business or, if it has more than one place of business, its chief executive office, comes to 15 be within this jurisdiction; or 16 (3) the debtor comes to be 17 (A) a registered organization that is organized solely under the law of this 18 [Tribe] [Nation]; or 19 (B) incorporated under a charter issued to a tribe by the United States 20 Secretary of the Interior pursuant to 25 U.S.C. § 477, as the same may be amended from time to 21 time.
+For purposes of this section only, a debtor becomes subject to the jurisdiction of this 10 [Tribe] [Nation] if: 11 (1) the debtor is an individual whose principal residence comes to be within this 12 jurisdiction or who becomes a member of this [Tribe] [Nation]; 13 (2) the debtor is an organization, other than a registered organization, and its sole 14 place of business or, if it has more than one place of business, its chief executive office, comes to 15 be within this jurisdiction; or 16 (3) the debtor comes to be: 17 (A) a registered organization that is organized solely under the law of this 18 [Tribe] [Nation]; or 19 (B) incorporated under a charter issued to a tribe by the United States 20 Secretary of the Interior pursuant to 25 U.S.C. § Section 477 , as the same may be amended from 21 time to time.
 22 The term "registered organization" means an organization organized solely under the law of this 23 [Tribe] [Nation], a single State, or the United States and as to which this [Tribe] [Nation], the 24 State, or the United States must maintain a public record showing the organization to have been

 1 organized.
-The term prace of business means a prace where a debtor conducts its arrairs.
-2 (e) [Continuation of jurisdiction: cessation of existence, etc.] For purposes of 3 subsection (d), 4 (1) a person other than a registered organization continues to be subject to the 5 jurisdiction of this [Tribe] [Nation] notwithstanding the fact that it ceases to exist, have a 6 residence, or have a place of business; and 7 (2) a registered organization continues to be subject to the jurisdiction of this 8 [Tribe] [Nation] notwithstanding 9 (A) the suspension, revocation, forfeiture, or lapse of the registered 10 organization's status as such; or 11 (B) the dissolution, winding up, or cancellation of the existence of the 12 registered organization.
+The term "place of business" means a place where a debtor conducts its affairs.
+2 (e) [Continuation of jurisdiction: cessation of existence, etc.] For purposes of 3 subsection (d), 4 (1) a person other than a registered organization continues to be subject to the 5 jurisdiction of this [Tribe] [Nation] notwithstanding the fact that it ceases to exist, have a 6 residence, or have a place of business; and 7 (2) a registered organization continues to be subject to the jurisdiction of this 8 [Tribe] [Nation] notwithstanding: 9 (A) the suspension, revocation, forfeiture, or lapse of the registered 10 organization's status as such; or 11 (B) the dissolution, winding up, or cancellation of the existence of the 12 registered organization.
 13 (f) [Effect of filed financing with respect to after-acquired collateral.]
-If a security 14 interest remains perfected under subsection (a) after a change of the debtor's location to another 15 jurisdiction: 16 (1) the financing statement that perfected the security interest pursuant to the law 17 of the jurisdiction designated in Section 9-301(1) is effective to perfect a security interest in 18 collateral to which a security interest attaches after the change of debtor's location until the earlier 19 of the times or events described in subsection (a)(1) and (2); and 20 (2) subsection (b) applies to the after-acquired collateral to the same extent that it 21 applies to the collateral to which a security interest attached before the location of the debtor 22 changed.
+If a security 14 interest remains perfected under subsection (a)(2): 15 (1) a financing statement that perfected the security interest pursuant to the law 16 applicable before the debtor becomes subject to the jurisdiction of this [Tribe] [Nation] is 17 effective to perfect a security interest in collateral to which a security interest attaches after the 18 debtor becomes subject to the jurisdiction of this [Tribe] [Nation] until the earlier of the times or 19 events described in subsection (a)(1) and (2); and 20 (2) subsection (b) applies to the after-acquired collateral to the same extent that it 21 applies to the collateral to which the security interest attached before the debtor becomes subject 22 to the jurisdiction of this [Tribe] [Nation].
 23